 \section{Conclusion}

-We presented \method, an image generator that uses drags as an interface for \emph{part-level} motion interaction.
-By using a small amount of synthetic data, which we also contribute, and domain randomization \method can respond to drags by interpreting them as fine-grained part-level interactions with the underlying object.
-Partly due to a new drag encoder, we have obtained better results than other methods on this task.
+We presented \method, an image generator that uses drags as an interface for \emph{part-level} dynamics.
+By using a small amount of synthetic data, which we contributed, and domain randomization, \method can respond to drags by interpreting them as fine-grained part-level interactions with the underlying object.
+Partly thanks to a new drag encoder, we have obtained better results than other methods on this task.
 The model generalizes well to real-world images and novel categories.
-We have also demonstrated some applications of the motion model that \method provides.
+We have also demonstrated some applications of the motion prior that \method provides.

-\textbf{Acknowledgments.} We would like to thank Minghao Chen, Junyu Xie and Laurynas Karazija for insightful discussions.
-This work is in part supported by a Toshiba Research Studentship and ERC-CoG UNION 101001212 and EPSRC SYN3D EP/Z001811/1.
+\paragraph{Acknowledgments.} We thank Minghao Chen, Junyu Xie and Laurynas Karazija for insightful discussions and our sponsors Toshiba, ERC-CoG UNION 101001212 and EPSRC SYN3D EP/Z001811/1.

 {\Alph{table}} {\Alph{figure}}